Strength and Conditioning Certifications in 2021 - The Best!

 How to Become A Strength and Conditioning Coach

-Becoming a strength and conditioning coach requires a more in-depth practical and academic understanding of the techniques and principles that govern good exercise instruction.
+Becoming a strength and conditioning coach requires a more in-depth practical and academic understanding of the techniques and principles that govern good exercise instruction than becoming a personal trainer.

-After completing a strength and conditioning program, you will be able to make training programs for athletes and future athletes.
-A lot of these will primarily be online courses.
+After completing a strength and conditioning program, you will be able to make training programs for current athletes and aspiring athletes.
+Many S&C courses out there are online.

 Step 1: Determine Your Prerequisites

-As mentioned, the prerequisites for strength coach certification are a little more stringent than the standard CPT certs you’d usually get.
+As mentioned, the prerequisites for strength coach certification are a little more stringent than the standard CPT certs that are far more common.

 • Produce a government-issued photo ID